 Each satellite has unique detection and data-refresh capabilities.
 To view the most complete information about a specific potential fire, select all satellite data available.
 Please note: The satellites update information at different intervals: GOES satellite detections refresh about every five minutes while MODIS and VIIRS refresh a few times per day.

 The map includes other useful information such as current weather station information like wind speed and temperature, wind trajectory lines, real-time images from high-resolution cameras around the state and current satellite images from GOES-17 of clouds and possible smoke plumes.
+To learn more about how we monitor the weather, visit PG&E weather awareness.

 SEARCH BY LOCATION: Type your town, city or county into the search box and then select it from the drop-down choices.
 Any recent potential fire detected by these satellites in your area will appear on the map.
 Click on the fire for incident details.
 You may apply additional filters (see below) to include in your local view.